ymniquet/eQuimage/README.md

-### eQuimage is a python tool to postprocess astronomical images from Unistellar telescopes.
+### eQuimage is a python tool to postprocess astronomical images from Unistellar telescopes

 Author: Yann-Michel Niquet (https://astro.ymniquet.fr)